 What does “ojamashimasu” mean in Japanese?

-When Japanese people enter someone’s room or house, they would say “ojamashimasu” to mean ‘thank you for inviting me’ or ‘thank you for having me’.
-They would also use this expression to say ‘sorry to disturb you’ when they talk to someone or interrupt a conversation.
-In this blog post, I will explain this expression in detail based on its components.
+When Japanese people enter someone’s room or house, they would say “ojamashimasu” to mean ‘thank you for inviting me’, ‘thank you for having me’, or such.
+They would also use this phrase to say ‘sorry to disturb you’ when they talk to someone or interrupt a conversation.
+In this blog post, I will explain this phrase in detail based on its grammatical components.
 And also, I will explain how to use it through an example sentence.
-My explanations would help Japanese learners to use “ojamashimasu” properly.
+My explanations would help Japanese learners understand “ojamashimasu” more clearly.
 Then, let’s get started!

 Contents